WordPress/gutenberg/lib/README.md

 ### Note how your feature should look when merged to Core

-Developers should write a brief note about how their feature should be merged to Core.
-For example, which Core file or function should be patched.
-This can be included in the doc comment.
+Developers should write a brief note about how their feature should be merged to Core, for example, which Core file or function should be patched.

+Notes can be included in the doc comment.

 This helps future developers know what to do when merging Gutenberg features into Core.

 #### Good